Irsacfac/Analisis-Proyecto-1/README.md

 # Analisis-Proyecto-1
-Project capable of read an file, cread and solf a nonogram
+Project capable of read a file, cread and solf a nonogram